Jimfarrugia/ruby_hangman/README.md

 ### Changelog:

+- Display ascii art depictions of lives-left after clearing terminal when displaying validation messages and the like, unless zero lives-lost.
 - Create a method for building path and displaying ascii images.
 (DRY)
 - ASCII-art image on victory.
 - ASCII-art image on game over.